pkesist/buildpal/Documentation/intro.rst

     It is difficult to speed up project build time if you have to forfeit the best single-machine optimization.

-* **Sub-optimal task scheduling algorithms.**
+* **Sub-optimal task distribution algorithms.**

-    Task scheduling is usually round-robin, possibly weighted by number of paralell jobs a machine can perform.
+    Task distribution is usually round-robin, possibly weighted by number of paralell jobs a machine can perform.
 This does not necessarily work well with a farm containing slaves with heterogeneous performance characteristics.